 ALERT!
-The Biden Administration’s Student Debt Cancellation Plan Is Blocked.
+The Supreme Court Blocks The Biden Administration Student Debt Cancellation program.

 If you are a federal student loan holder in default, Fresh Start can help.
 Run by the U.S. Department of Education (ED), Fresh Start allows borrowers to get out of default and to keep automatic benefits, such as access to federal student aid, long-term.
 If you do not use Fresh Start, benefits end one year after the COVID-19 automatic payment suspension ends.
 Visit studentaid.gov to learn more and to enroll.

 If you have ever worked for a government or 501c3 organization, you may be eligible for federal loan forgiveness programs.
 Depending on your profession, you may also qualify for state repayment assistance programs.
 Please review Important Notice for Employees with Student Loan Debt to see if you may be eligible for programs and how to apply.

 Were you a Berkeley College student prior to January 1, 2019 and owed tuition or fees to Berkeley?
 Learn about DCWP's settlement with Berkeley including $20 million in debt relief.